saa-ts-dacs/dacs/part_I/chapter_1.md

 * * *

-[1] For more information, refer to International Council on Archives, _ISAD(G): General International Standard Archival Description,_ 2nd ed., adopted by the Committee on Descriptive Standards, Stockholm, Sweden, September 19–22, 1999, accessed February 19, 2013, [http://www.icacds.org.uk/eng/ISAD(G).pdf](http://www.icacds.org.uk/eng/ISAD(G).pdf).
+<a name="myfootnote1">[1]</a>: For more information, refer to International Council on Archives, _ISAD(G): General International Standard Archival Description,_ 2nd ed., adopted by the Committee on Descriptive Standards, Stockholm, Sweden, September 19–22, 1999, accessed February 19, 2013, [http://www.icacds.org.uk/eng/ISAD(G).pdf](http://www.icacds.org.uk/eng/ISAD(G).pdf).

-[2] The METS standard is an XML schema for encoding descriptive, administrative, and structural metadata for objects within a digital library.
+<a name="myfootnote2">[2]</a>: The METS standard is an XML schema for encoding descriptive, administrative, and structural metadata for objects within a digital library.
 It is an initiative of the Digital Library Federation and is maintained by the Library of Congress.
 Information is available at http://www.loc.gov/standards/mets/.

+<a name="myfootnote3">[3]</a>:  In the voluminous papers of a prominent family, there may be one letter from George Washington within a small cache of a distant cousin’s correspondence.
+It would be inaccurate and inappropriate to say that the collection is about George Washington, although an archivist may include this kind of description within the series or file that includes that letter.
+Similarly, if part of a collection has specific conditions governing access, it is useful to provide an overview of all access restriction types at the collection level but it is also important to provide specific conditions governing access at the more granular level where this information would be relevant.